-- The MJO signal weakened during the last seven days as it propagated eastward. - The majority of dynamical model MJO index forecasts indicate continued weakening over the next two weeks. - This signal favors a reduced role of the MJO to patterns of anomalous tropical rainfall during the period.
+- The MJO signal remained generally incoherent during the last seven days. - The majority of dynamical model MJO index forecasts indicate continued incoherency over the next two weeks, although some models indicate an increase in amplitude during Week-2. - Based on the latest observations and model forecasts, the MJO is expected to play only a marginal role in the patterns of anomalous tropical rainfall during the period.